imtbl/hyve/README.md

 user@local:~$ docker pull mserajnik/hyve
 ```

 Alternatively, you can also build the image yourself.
-This might even be
-necessary if you are on Linux and plan to mount the data via bind mount instead
-of using a volume, as the user that is used inside the container has UID `1000`
+The user that is used
-and GID `1000` by default.
-This causes the ownership of the data on your host
-machine to also being set to UID `1000` and GID `1000` (which, depending on
+inside the container has UID `1000` and GID `1000` by default.
+You can adjust
-the distro you are running, might not be ideal).

-You can make a build providing the arguments `HOST_USER_ID` and `HOST_GROUP_ID`
-to change these defaults.
+this (e.g., to match your host UID/GID) by providing the arguments `USER_ID`
+and `GROUP_ID` when making a build.

 ### Installing without Docker